ankit2002/JobMensa/README.md

 # JobMensa Tanvir 22.01.2016

-1. Install node , npm and webstorm 11 and Mongodb
+1. Install node, webstorm 11 and Mongodb

 2. download the ZIP

 3.  create a new Folder in Wemstrom projects and unzip the download file

- npm install express
+ install express

  install mongoose

  install body-parser

  install multer